nanoo-k/ushahidi_map/README.md

-# ushahidi_map
+# Map Challenge for Ushahidi

 ## Installation
 `git clone https://github.com/nanoo-k/ushahidi_map.git`

 No npm or bower scripts used.
-I pull mapbox in using what is hosted on mapbox.com [https://api.mapbox.com/mapbox.js/v3.0.1/mapbox.js].
+I pull mapbox in using what is hosted on mapbox.com.[https://api.mapbox.com/mapbox.js/v3.0.1/mapbox.js].

 ## What the code does
-This code displays projects based in Kenya and provides a few methods for filtering both the markers and the county outlines.
+This code displays projects based in Kenya and provides a few methods for filtering the markers and for swapping county overlays.
 You can click on a county to see more data about it (the tooltip changes depending on which county overlay is being shown).
 You can also click on markers to see more details.

 ### Toggling clusters
 You may view markers in both clustered and unclustered form.
 Use the checkbox labled "Cluster markers" to toggle this.